 Galens Loans for Residency Interviewing

 The Financial Aid Office also has some funding available to offset the costs of travel for residency interviews.
-All students are eligible for this loan, regardless of aid status.
+All students are eligible for the this loan, regardless of aid status.
+Learn more about the Galens Loan.